SMRP Founders Award

 - Articles or chapters submitted for publication or forthcoming but not yet in print.

-Entries should be submitted to the program chair no later than than April 1.
+Entries must be prepared for blind review and should include an abstract of not more than 200 words.
+They must be submitted to the program chair no later than than April 1.

 Department of Philosophy